valiok98/Python-Qt5-Tensorflow/PyQt5/README.txt

 Hello reader!
-My file for the object detection model are called ImageRecognition.py.
+My file for the object detection model is called ImageRecognition.py.
 Everything else is of complete ownership to the Tensorflow team/ Google according the their license.
 Here is my video where I explain how to use the interface